In This Article

 How Much Do Sober Living Homes Cost?

-Prices for sober living homes vary depending on location across the country as well as location within each city.
-With all services included, most home stays will cost between $500 to $1,200 per month.
-These prices are typical, but they can be as low as $300 or go as high as $2,000, depending on the neighborhood and the services offered.
+With all services included, most homestays will cost between $500 to $1,200 per month.
+But they can be anywhere between $300 and $2,000, depending on the neighborhood and amenities.

 It’s worth noting that many sober living homes are covered under insurance plans or government funding.
 So make sure to check with your provider.

 How to Find a Sober Living House